scroll to top

 A Chatham Area Public Library card is valid when it meets the following conditions:

-a) It is registered with the card holder’s correct name and permanent address in the Library’s database;
+a) It is registered with the cardholder’s correct name and permanent address in the Library’s database;

 b) The outstanding charges against the holder do not exceed $5.00;